Sakilshikdar/Book-manager-backend-private/README.md

 ### All user:
 #### First Register with poper information and then login and go the home page
-1.  the home page with 4-5 section.
+1.  the home page with 3 section.
-Navbar:icon and 6 line and Dashboard dropdowm menu

     .
 1st section has a section 4 book show

     .
 2nd section some webside review